ethanperez/MarchMadness/bracketPredictions/README.md

 # Todos
 - [ ] Update dataset to remove matchups before 1997 (don't contain all statistics) and to include all matchups up until 2016
 - [ ] Include more advanced statistics for matchups, such as pace, offensive rating, and defensive rating
+- [ ] Include Ken Pomeroy's statistics, as his goal is prediction
+- [ ] Properly use variables / weed out what is a good predictor
 - [ ] Re-learn statistics to understand what the hell I'm doing